BobBuildTool/bob/doc/manual/configuration.rst

       merged variable of the previous step is updated in the forwarded environment too.

-After all dependencies have been processed the environment variables of tools (see :ref:`configuration-recipes-provideTools`) that are used in the recipe are merged into the local environment.
-Finally variables defined in :ref:`configuration-recipes-privateenv` and :ref:`configuration-recipes-metaenv` are merged too.
+After all dependencies have been processed, the environment variables of tools (see :ref:`configuration-recipes-provideTools`) that are used in the recipe are merged into the local environment.
+Finally, variables defined in :ref:`configuration-recipes-privateenv` and :ref:`configuration-recipes-metaenv` are merged too.

 A subset of the resulting local environment can be passed to the three execution steps.
-The available variables to the scripts are defined by :ref:`configuration-recipes-vars` and :ref:`configuration-recipes-vars-weak`.
+The variables available to the scripts are defined by :ref:`configuration-recipes-vars` and :ref:`configuration-recipes-vars-weak`.
 The former property defines variables that are considered to influence the build while the latter names variables that are expected to *not* influence the